Decent-Partners/Decent-overview/README.md

 It's mission is to inspire and empower collective action through the stories of a gobal network of creators, makers and builders who are challenging established thinking and introducing alternatives to existing systems.

-It's vision is to create community owned BBC designed for a networked world.
+It's vision is to reimagine public service broadcasting for a networked world.

 ### Funding